mickaelperrin/bitwarden-decrypt-cli/README.md

 ## How to use ?

 This tool do not replace the official NodeJs CLI of Bitwarden.
-It's a complementary tool to increase retrieval of numbers of secrets.
+You still need it to perform auth, unlock and sync operations.

-First, ensure that your bitwarden vault in unlocked and that your register the BW_SESSION in you environment.
+First, ensure that your bitwarden vault in unlocked and that you register the BW_SESSION in your environment.

 ### Get decrypted valued
 ```